 One reason CBD works to lower blood pressure is because it can reduce stress and anxiety.
 Stress and blood pressure often go hand in hand, so reducing one can reduce the other.
 One placebo-controlled, double-blind crossover study shows that CBD reduces resting blood pressure and lowers blood pressure in response to stress.

-If your high blood pressure is stress-induced, CBD may be a good option for you.
+If your high blood pressure is stress-induced, this may be a good option for you.

 Other studies do not agree that CBD is helpful.
 One research review notes that some studies link recent CBD use with higher blood pressure and irregular heartbeats.
 Another study also showed increased blood pressure and recent CBD use.
 These reports seem to advise against CBD use in children, young adults, and people who already have cardiovascular problems or heart disease.

 CBD can be a way to prevent heart disease by reducing stress, clearing platelet buildup, and protecting against damage caused by diabetes.
 It improves blood flow and lowers blood pressure.
 If you take CBD for blood pressure, it may be useful to learn how to take your blood pressure at home so you can measure your blood pressure after CBD use.
 Talk with your doctor before using it if you are on blood pressure medication or have any other medical condition, as you may experience side effects.

 CBD is gaining popularity on the market, so we think it is important for you to know how it can help you.
 Lowering blood pressure is one possible benefit.
 Learn about other ways to lower blood pressure, such as through l-arginine, by visiting l-arginine.com.